gigasquid/babar/README.md

 - **request**  - request commitment function

 Accepting a request creates an internal commitment that is evaluated at a future time.
-Behind the scenese there is a cron-like watcher that continually sees if it has any commitments to execute.
+Behind the scenes there is a cron-like watcher that continually sees if it has any commitments to execute.
 If there is an error that occurs, then it will have an error captured that you can query by using "query request-errors".